gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b><a href="#apidefinitionspeccontextref">contextRef</a></b></td>
         <td>object</td>
         <td>
-          The context is specifying the namespace and the name of a ManagementContext used for managing the APIDefinition from the ManagementAPI<br/>
+          The contextRef refers to the namespace and the name of a ManagementContext used for synchronizing API definitions with a Gravitee API Management instance.<br/>
         </td>
         <td>false</td>
       </tr><tr>